fitzgen/generational-arena/README.md

 input.
 These are situations where matching Rust's ownership and lifetime rules can get tricky.

-It doesn't make sense to use shared ownership with interior mutability (ie `Rc<RefCell<T>>` or `Arc<Mutex<T>>`) nor borrowed references (ie `&'a T` or `&'a mut T`) for structures.
+It doesn't make sense to use shared ownership with interior mutability (i.e.
+`Rc<RefCell<T>>` or `Arc<Mutex<T>>`) nor borrowed references (ie `&'a T` or `&'a mut T`) for structures.
 The cycles rule out reference counted types, and the required shared mutability rules out borrows.
 Furthermore, lifetimes are dynamic